 Implementation Status Deviations from "Ethical Corporate Items Yes No Description Management Best Practice Principles for TWSE/TPEx Listed Companies" and reasons II.
-Carrying out ethical corporate management (I)Has the Company evaluated trading counterparties' ethical record, and included terms of ethical corporate management policy in the contracts entered with the trading counterparties?
-V (I) To avoid dishonest behaviors, the Company has evaluated trading counterparties' ethical record, and included ethical corporate management policy in contract terms.
+Carrying out ethical corporate management (I)Has the Company evaluated trading counterparties' ethical record, and included terms of ethical corporate management policy in the contracts entered with the trading counterparties? management (I)Has the Company evaluated V trading counterparties' ethical record, and included terms of ethical corporate management policy in the contracts entered with the (I) To avoid dishonest behaviors, the Company has evaluated trading counterparties' ethical record, and included ethical corporate management policy in contract terms.
 (I) No significant difference.
 (II) Has the Company established a dedicated unit under the board of directors for establishing and supervising the implementation of the ethical corporate management policies and prevention program?
 Has the dedicated unit reported to the board of directors on a regular basis?
-(II) The Company has established the internal auditors under the Board of Directors to supervise if the Company follows the related laws and regulations.
+V (II) The Company has established the internal auditors under the Board of Directors to supervise if the Company follows the related laws and regulations.
 (II) No significant difference.
-(III)Has the Company established and implemented policies for preventing conflicts of interest and offered appropriate means for directors, supervisors, managers, and other stakeholders attending or present at board meetings to voluntarily explain whether their interests would potentially conflict with those of the Company?
-V (III) The Company has clearly defined regulations regarding directors' recuse from motions in their personal interest in its "Rules and procedures of Board Meeting".
+(III) Has the Company established and implemented policies for preventing conflicts of interest and offered appropriate means for directors, supervisors, managers, and other stakeholders attending or present at board meetings to voluntarily explain whether their interests would potentially conflict with those of the Company?
+(III) The Company has clearly defined regulations regarding directors' recuse from motions in their personal interest in its "Rules and procedures of Board Meeting".
 Directors shall express their opinions regarding motions in their personal interests, but should not involve in the discussion and resolution, neither to be the representation of other directors to resolve about the motions.
 (III) No significant difference.

 Implementation Status Deviations from "Ethical Corporate Items Yes No Description Management Best Practice Principles for TWSE/TPEx Listed Companies" and reasons (IV)Has the Company established effective accounting systems and internal control systems for ethical management?
 Is the Company periodically audited by the internal audit unit or a certified public accountant?
 V (IV) The Company has established effective accounting systems and internal control systems for ethical management, furthermore, the internal auditors audit the compliance of the policies and procedures on periodically and report to the board of directors irregularly.
 (IV) No significant difference.
 (V)Does the Company hold the internal and external trainings on ethical management practices and programs periodically?
 V (V) The Company holds the internal trainings on ethical management practices and programs periodically.
 (V) No significant difference.
 III.
 Operation of whistle-blowing system (I)Has the Company established a concrete whistle-blowing programs, incentive measures and convenient reporting channels and appointed dedicated personnel or unit to handle reported matters?
 V (I) The Company has designated HR department responsible for internal communication effectively.
 (I) No significant difference.
-(II)Has the Company established standard operating procedures and related mechanism for whistle-blowing case acceptance?
-V (II) The Company has designated HR department to operate procedures and the related mechanism for whistle-blowing case acceptance. (∏) No significant difference.
-(III) Has the Company adopted measures to protecting whistle-blowers from inappropriate disciplinary actions due to their whistle-blowing?
+(III)Has the Company established standard operating procedures and related mechanism for whistle-blowing case acceptance?
+V (II) The Company has designated HR department to operate procedures and the related mechanism for whistle-blowing case acceptance.
+(II) No significant difference.
+(III)Has the Company adopted measures to protecting whistle-blowers from inappropriate disciplinary actions due to their whistle-blowing?
 V (III) The Company has designated HR department to adopt measures to protecting whistle-blowers from inappropriate disciplinary actions due to their whistle-blowing.
 (III) No significant difference.